Baldur’s Gate 3 Astarion: The Pale Elf Walkthrough

 The deal will be to kill this Orthon in exchange for translating the scars on Astarion’s back.
 At the Camp, you can talk to Astarion about Raphael’s quest, and there he will answer that he trusts the devil.

-Now you must head inside the Mausoleum and find Raphel’s target Yurgir the Orthon.
-So long story short, you must solve the first puzzle to access The Gauntlet of Shar.
+Now, you must head inside the Mausoleum and find Raphel’s target, Yurgir, the Orthon.
+You need to solve the first puzzle to access The Gauntlet of Shar.

-Then you will want to head north past another puzzle and then simply go east from that place in BG3.
-There you will see the Displacer Beast running ahead of you.
-A cutscene will play in which Yurgir will point his crossbow at you from above.
+Then, you will want to head north past another puzzle and then go east from that place.
+There, you will see the Displacer Beast running ahead of you.
+A cutscene will be played in which Yurgir will point his crossbow at you from above.

-How to defeat the Orthon Yurgir in BG3
+How to Kill the Orthon Yurgir in Baldur’s Gate 3

 This will be a brutal fight if you do not use your persuasive abilities in Baldur’s Gate 3.
 The Orthon will surround himself with many minions, plus the displacer beast.

-The intelligent way of efficiently completing the Pale Elf quest in BG would be to try to get him to kill as many of his allies as possible.
-Here I use a character from my party with high charisma so I can get to pass the roles more easily.
-In short, Yurgir will do most of the hard work for you by killing his minions in Baldur’s Gate 3.
+The intelligent way of efficiently killing Yurgir, the Orthon, would be to try to get him to kill as many of his allies as possible.
+Here, we used a character from the party with high charisma skill to pass the dice rolls more easily.
+Once persuaded, Yurgir will do most of the hard work for you by killing his minions.

-Now all that’s left is to persuade Yurgir by passing a persuasion check (D:21) to kill himself so that you will complete the contract and be reborn in an Avernus as a free Orthon in BG3.
-If you fail the check, you can simply kill him as well.
+Now, all that’s left is to persuade Yurgir by passing a persuasion check (DC21) to kill himself so that he will complete the contract and be reborn in an Avernus as a free Orthon.
+If you fail the check, you will have to fight him.

 Meet with Raphael again

-Then you can meet Raphael at Long Rest in Baldur’s Gate 3 and tell him you have completed his contract.
-To which the devil will let you in on the secret on Astarion’s back.
+Then you can meet Raphael during a Long Rest at your camp and tell him you have completed his contract.
+The devil will let you in on the secret behind the scars on Astarion’s back.

-Cazador is trying to make a philosopher’s stone become a new kind of being known as the Vampire Ascendent by sacrificing all those vampiric spawns alive.
+Cazador is trying to make a philosopher’s stone become a new kind of being known as the Vampire Ascendent.
+This can only be achieved by sacrificing all those vampiric spawns alive, including Astarion.
 This way, he will not need a parasite to protect him from the sun.

 Meet with Astarion to discuss the ritual

-Astarion will realize they must take the fight to Cazador and stop him in BG3.
+Astarion will realize they must take the fight to Cazador and stop him.
 Afterward, you can return to Camp and ask Astarion about Cazador’s ritual.
-After some dialogue, you will hear Astarion say that he wants Cazador’s plan to work in his favor turning him instead into a vampire ascendant.
+After some dialogue, you will hear Astarion say that he wants Cazador’s plan to work in his favor, turning him instead into a vampire ascendant.

 He is developing a power-hungry nature with the fear of being born as a slave.
 No one will force him to do their bidding if he gains that power.